Seniors! August is National Immunization Awareness Month

 Because there is so much information about vaccines, both good and bad, it’s important to discuss any concerns you may have with your doctor.
 But it’s important to remember:

 • Vaccines are extensively tested for both safety and efficacy.
-Vaccines must be approved by the Food and Drug Administration before they can be used.
+The Food and Drug Administration must approve vaccines before they can be used.

 • Like any medicine, vaccines can have side effects.
-But these side effects are tracked and studied during the approval process, and most are minor and go away quickly.
+However, these side effects are tracked and studied during the approval process, and most are minor and go away quickly.

 • Some vaccines can wear off over time, meaning elderly people may need to be immunized again.
 Talk to your doctor about what you may need.

-• Here’s a handy explainer video about how vaccines work, and why they are important.
+• Here’s a handy explainer video about how vaccines work and their importance.

-Given the importance of immunizations, some concerns about safety are natural.
-But as we raise awareness of immunizations, we should also note that in order to be approved for use, vaccines have to go through extensive safety testing.
+Given the importance of immunizations, some safety concerns are natural.
+But as we raise awareness of immunizations, we should also note that to be approved for use, vaccines must undergo extensive safety testing.
 Here’s how the Director of the National Institute of Allergy and Infectious Diseases put it in 2010:

-“When you’re dealing with an intervention, namely a vaccine, in an otherwise well population, safety concerns are ratcheted up even more.
-That’s the reason why, when you have vaccine trials, it involves thousands and thousands of people
+“Safety concerns are ratcheted up even more when dealing with an intervention, namely a vaccine, in an otherwise well population.
+That’s why, when you have vaccine trials, it involves thousands and thousands of people

 Much more than the drugs, no doubt.
-All you need to do is to just show that [the drug] is effective. … But when you’re going to widely use a vaccine in large numbers of well people, particularly well children, you’ve got to be very, very careful and make sure that you’re sure about the safety and that the safety profile clearly outweighs any risk.”
+All you need to do is show that [the drug] is effective. … But when you’re going to widely use a vaccine in large numbers of good people, particularly well children, you’ve got to be very, very careful and make sure that you’re sure about the safety and that the safety profile outweighs any risk.”

 Dr. Anthony Fauci, “Frontline” April 27, 2010.